Meet Our Team and Directors

 Volunteers

-Volunteers contribute an absolutely vital part of the organization’s efforts and work hard in tasks including the day-to-day care and maintenance of the birds and infrastructure.
+Volunteers contribute a vital part of the organization’s efforts and work hard in tasks including the day-to-day care and maintenance of the birds and infrastructure.
 We also receive interns and specialized volunteers who work within their disciplines, such as visiting vets, biologists, builders, landscapers and graphic designers.

 Volunteers live onsite at the field station and enjoy the rewarding experience of hands-on conservation of the Great Green Macaws.
-In addition, the cultural enrichment of living in a Costa Rican coastal rainforest amongst people from diverse backgrounds is a plus.
+The cultural enrichment of living in a Costa Rican coastal rainforest amongst people from diverse backgrounds is a major plus.

 Board of Directors